Myrina dermaptera

 Myrina dermaptera, the lesser fig-tree blue or scarce fig-tree blue, is a butterfly of the family Lycaenidae.
 It is found in Sub-Saharan Africa, southern Arabia and northern Oman.

+Description

 The wingspan is 26–32 mm for males and 30–38 mm for females.
 Adults are on wing year round with strong peaks in November and from April to June.

+Habitat and behavior

+The males are highly territorial, and patrol their chosen spots around fig trees.
+They are noted to perform in an unusual hovering and spiraling aerial display, which seems as a form of threat or dominance.

 The larvae feed on Ficus species, including F. sur, F. thonningii and F. natalensis.